12 of Seattle's best beaches

 South of Madison Park, toward the tail of Lake Washington Blvd, is Denny Blaine Park.
 At the end of a looping, tree-lined lane, the beach is surrounded by an old stone wall that marked the shoreline in the early 1900s.
 (The lake level dropped 9ft during the construction of the Lake Washington Ship Canal.)

 It was once well-known as a lesbian hangout, but these days it draws more of a mixed crowd.
 It’s also a top-free and clothing-optional beach, so there will be nude sunbathers.
-The beach doesn’t have a lifeguard.
+Also, be aware that the beach doesn’t have a lifeguard.

 7. Fay Bainbridge Park